Lady Georgiana Susan Hamilton1

 Cecil Weld-Forester, 7th Baron Forester of Willey Park 2

-He gained the rank of Lieutenant in the service of the MG Regiment.1 He fought in the First World War.1 He was Aide-de-Camp to the Governor-General and Commander-in-Chief of the Union of South Africa between 1924 and 1926.1 He lived between 1932 and 1977 at Shropshire, England.3 He succeeded to the title of 7th Baron Forester of Willey Park, co.
-Shropshire [U.K., 1821] on 10 October 1932.4 He held the office of Mayor of Wenlock in 1936.1 He held the office of Justice of the Peace (J.P.) for Shropshire in 1936.1 He fought in the Second World War.1 He held the office of Deputy Lieutenant (D.L.) of Shropshire in 1947.1 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).1 He gained the rank of Colonel in the service of the Royal Horse Guards.1 He held the office of Mayor of Wenlock in 1961.1
+He gained the rank of Lieutenant in the MG Regiment.1 He fought in the First World War.1 He was Aide-de-Camp to the Governor-General and Commander-in-Chief of the Union of South Africa between 1924 and 1926.1 He lived between 1932 and 1977 at Shropshire, EnglandG.3 He succeeded as the 7th Baron Forester of Willey Park, co.
+Shropshire [U.K., 1821] on 10 October 1932.4 He held the office of Mayor of Wenlock in 1936.1 He held the office of Justice of the Peace (J.P.) for Shropshire in 1936.1 He fought in the Second World War.1 He held the office of Deputy Lieutenant (D.L.) of Shropshire in 1947.1 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)1 He gained the rank of Colonel in the Royal Horse Guards.1 He held the office of Mayor of Wenlock in 1961.1

 Children of Cecil George Wilfred Weld Forester, 7th Baron Forester of Willey Park and Marie Louise Priscilla Perrott